-A key aspect of world revival is revival within ourselves.
+A true revival must begin with us -- it must be intimately personal.
 And it's not just a one-time thing, either.
 Once, a lady asked Billy Sunday "Why do you keep having revival meetings?"
 He quickly retorted, "Why do you always take a bath?"

-Let's get serious about getting ourselves revived as we celebrate Rosh HaShana today!
-It's a new year -- so let's begin this new year the right way -- in revival!
+Let's get serious as we approach Shavuot (Pentecost) this coming weekend!
+It's a new season -- so let's begin this season the right way -- in revival!